ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/programming-projects/temperature-conversion.md

 Please note that the provided source code does not contain all of the functionality to produce this output.
 As explained in the next section, you are invited to add all of the missing features to ensure that `converter` produces the expected output.
-Once the program is working correctly, it should produce all of the expected output described in this section.
+Once you finish the program, it should produce all of the expected output described in this section.

 ???+ note

-    Don't forget that if you want to run the `converter` program you must use your terminal window to first go into the GitHub repository containing this project and then go into the `converter` directory that contains the project's source code.
-Finally, remember that before running the program you must run `poetry install` to add the dependencies.
+    Recall that if you want to run the `converter` program you must use your terminal window to first go into the GitHub repository containing this project and then go into the `converter` directory that contains the project's source code.
+Remember that before running the program you must run `poetry install` to add the dependencies!

 ## Adding Functionality